Is there a way to optimize an agreement that’s already been made? Is there still time to make it better? What is the post-settlement settlement?

 Throw hypotheticals on a whiteboard.
 Toss around ideas to begin to generate better ones.
 You have to get people to think differently.
 People see how things can emerge in front of them.
 Some people don’t know there’s another way to negotiate and think it can only be positional, so they hold back information.

 Dr. Weiss employs numerous genius strategies that are outside of the realm of “normal” negotiation strategy.
-To hear more of his tactics and strategies, listen to episode #219 of the Negotiations Ninja podcast!
+To hear more of his tactics, strategies, and the post-settlement settlement, listen to episode #219 of the Negotiations Ninja podcast!